Weighted Projective Lines and Rational Surface Singularities: The -Wahl Veronese

 for all $a,b\in V$, proving that the number of elements in $\cS$ and $\cS^\prime$ are the same.
 Hence $\cS^\prime=\cS$ and so $I=\overline{\langle \cS^\prime\rangle}$, as required.

 Thus it suffices to show that the elements of $\cS^\prime$ are linearly independent in $I/ (IJ+JI)$.
 This is identical to the proof of \cite[4.12]{D1}, so we omit the details. \end{proof}

 Whilst thinking of the special CM modules as ideals makes everything much more explicit, doing this forgets the grading.
-Indeed, the reconstruction algebra $\Gamma_{\!\os}$ has a natural grading induced from the Veronese construction.
+Indeed, the reconstruction algebra $\Upgamma_{\os}$ has a natural grading induced from the Veronese construction.

-\begin{prop} The reconstruction algebra $\Gamma_{\!\os}$ is generated in degree one over its degree zero piece, which is the canonical algebra $\Lambda_{\bp,\bl}$. \end{prop} \begin{proof} By \eqref{irred s dual} all the black arrows in the quiver in \ref{all arrows} have degree zero.
-It is easy to see that any red arrows in the reverse direction to an arrow labelled $x_i$ has label $x_1\hdots\widehat{x_i}\hdots x_n$, and it is easy to check that these all have degree one, using \ref{2 gen as S modules}.
-Hence the degree zero piece is the canonical algebra, and as an algebra $\Gamma_{\!\os}$ is generated in degree one over its degree zero piece. \end{proof}
+\begin{prop} The reconstruction algebra $\Upgamma_{\os}$ is generated in degree one over its degree zero piece, which is the canonical algebra $\Lambda_{\bp,\bl}$. \end{prop} \begin{proof} It is clear that all the black arrows in the quiver in \ref{all arrows} have degree zero.
+It is easy to see that any red arrow in the reverse direction to an arrow labelled $x_i$ has label $x_1\hdots\widehat{x_i}\hdots x_n$, and it is easy to check that these all have degree one, using \ref{2 gen as S modules}.
+Hence the degree zero piece is the canonical algebra, and as an algebra $\Upgamma_{\os}$ is generated in degree one over its degree zero piece. \end{proof}

-Note that for $a>0$, the reconstruction algebra $\Gamma_{\!\os_a}$ is not always generated in degree one over its degree zero piece.
+Note that for $a>0$, the reconstruction algebra $\Upgamma_{\os_a}$ is not always generated in degree one over its degree zero piece.